Nbouchek/recipeXMLParser/README.md

 Unit tests are included in the test folder.

-Included is a UML digram, in uml and png formats, showing the application classes and  dependencies.
+Included is a UML diagram, in uml and png formats, showing the application classes and  dependencies.
 See classDiagram.png / classDiagram.uml

+## How to run this program
+1. Ensure that that you plain text recipes are valid and stored in a folder <input>
+2. Build then from terminal change your working directory to the produced class file
+3. Execute the following command:

+`java Main <path-toinput-folder> <path-to-output-folder>`

 ## Assumptions:
 1. The provided arguments are always valid, hence no checks are performed.